openclarity/openclarity/README.md

       token: <token for registry 2>
 ```

-Example registry config without authority if multiple registries doesn't need to be specified:
+Example registry config without authority: (in this case these credentials will be used for all registries)
 ```
 registry:
   auths: